MR-Addict/arduino-robot-following-car/README.md

 # arduino-robot-following-car
-arduino robot follwoing car using L298N , arduino, and pixy2 camera
+arduino robot follwoing car using L298N , arduino, and pixy2 camera,and also a bluetooth model